 Virtual Try-on

-An early version of the virtual try-on concept -- without body scan data -- is now being offered online by Lands' End, Levi Strauss, Lane Bryant, and the Wedding Channel.
+An early version of the virtual try-on concept — without body scan data — is offered online by Lands' End, Levi Strauss, H&M, and Sears.
 However, these systems are designed for style selection, not sizing.
 Here's how it works.

 • A customer takes her/his own measurements.